msf4-0/Integrated-Resource-Planning-System-IRPS/README.md

 ### 3. Push images to Docker Hub
 may face `denied: requested access to the resource is denied` error Execute from root of app repo: `docker login` log into the Docker Hub in which you want to push the images to

+### 4. Configure `env-example`
+change DOCKER_USERNAME to the username of the Docker Hub in which you have pushed to images to